Zero Waste Education Workshops

 The Zero Waste Education Workshops aim to:

-• Build an understanding of key actions we can each take to reduce waste and keep things out of the landfill.
+• Build understanding of key actions we can take to reduce waste and keep items out of landfills.

 We loved the two-part workshop.
 My class was very motivated by the challenge and it prompted rich, meaningful conversations about waste and caring for our planet”